 Respond & connect

 Neither you nor the student is in this alone.
 There are resources to help, and your job when responding to a disclosure is to connect with them.
 Try the following techniques to demonstrate care and concern to the student, and to get them a warm referral to support.

 It takes incredible strength and courage for someone to reveal that they were assaulted or that they are in an abusive relationship.
 After explaining any limits to confidentiality, let the student choose when they want to talk and how much to share.

 Remind the student that this was not their fault, even if it seems obvious.
 Let them know that you believe them, and be non-judgmental in your approach.
 It's not your job to investigate, or to find out all the details about what happened.
-Focus on helping the student to feel supported, and keep any questions limited to ones about what they need and how you can help.
+Focus on helping the student to feel supported, and keep any questions limited to what they need and how you can help.

 Make a warm referral

 A warm referral is when you go beyond giving the student a phone number or email address, and instead actively work with the student to help them connect with support.
-Tell them what you know about the services that the confidential advocate can provide, or look at the website together.
+Tell them what you know about the services that a confidential advocate can provide, or look at the website together.
 Offer to call with them in the moment, or to help them write an email requesting an appointment.

-Anytime you receive a disclosure, or that you suspect a student may have experienced sexual or relationship violence, you're encouraged to consult with the confidential advocate.
-With the advocate, you can debrief how you responded to a student, discuss how a student's disclosure impacted you, explore other campus or community resources, and brainstorm ways to support a student who is showing signs of having experienced harm.
+Anytime you receive a disclosure, or that you suspect a student may have experienced sexual or relationship violence, you're encouraged to consult with a confidential advocate.
+With an advocate, you can debrief how you responded to a student, discuss how a student's disclosure impacted you, explore other campus or community resources, and brainstorm ways to support a student who is showing signs of having experienced harm.
 Call 425-352-3851 or email email@example.com.